tldr-pages/tldr/pages/common/moro.md

 `moro note {{3 hours on project Foo}}`

-- Invoke `moro` without parameters a third time, to show a report of the current working day
+- Invoke `moro` without parameters a third time, to show a report of the current working day:

 `moro`